Layout

 </ContentBlock>

-If you’d like a larger content block, you can optionally provide the width prop:
+If you’d like to increase or decrease the width of the block, you can optionally provide the width prop:

 Hello World